The nekRS Input Files

 letter, or a more verbose (and equivalent) string.

-are called for boundary conditions on passive scalars, while the pressure
+are called for boundary conditions on passive scalars, while the pressure- and velocity-type

 conditions are called for the boundary conditions on the flow.